-This class is a self-paced workshop that you can sign up and take at any time.
+This class is an online self-paced workshop that you can sign up and take at any time.

 You can access your lessons 24/7 which means you can work at your own pace if you choose.
 After the workshop ends, you will still have online access to the lessons which will be available to you for the

 - The Inked Cloth eBook – a downloadable pdf eBook containing all the step-by-step instructions included in this class

 - 30 minutes of video training showing you how to prepare your fabric sheets and how to print on them